 Regardless of the product, understanding its potential is crucial.
 In digital banking, it's essential to see how your data can work for you and how to present it to users effectively.
 It doesn't matter how good the features or analytical models are if the core use case data does not meet the quality requirements.
 In other words, data is king.

 To determine whether the enrichment provider gets the highest quality data, a Proof of Concept is created.
-This PoC aims to answer the most critical questions: Can it offer sufficient data coverage for the bank’s needs?
+This PoC in banking aims to answer the most critical questions: Can it offer sufficient data coverage for the bank’s needs?
 Is the accuracy high enough, with a low error rate?

 How to build a working PoC

 Specify the goal the PoC needs to achieve and the use case it's intended for.
 Determine the criteria and expectations for this assessment.
 Is the PoC focused solely on bank card transactions, or does it include regular bank account transfers and open banking data?
 The type and amount of data to enrich depend on this decision.
+When selecting data for your PoC, it’s essential to use a random and representative sample without filtering or deduplication.
+This approach provides a realistic benchmark for results, helping to avoid inflated expectations.

 Step 2: Choose the right data sample according to your goals

-First, you need a sample that accurately represents real data.
+As mentioned above, you need a sample that accurately represents real data.
 This means:

 • No filtering (leaving out big merchants, transactions from some countries or e-commerce)